 Living teachings exist on an edge between their inherited traditions and the need for freshness in thought and practice.
-The Gurdjieff Society of Massachusetts draws on nearly a century of continuous tradition with a rich heritage of ideas, methods, and attitudes, and innumerable insights, often still unpublished, from Gurdjieff's recorded conversation and those of his most eminent students.
+The Society draws on a century of continuous tradition with a rich heritage of ideas, methods, attitudes, and innumerable insights.
+These insights are often still unpublished from Gurdjieff's recorded conversations and those of his most eminent students.

-The Gurdjieff Society of Massachusetts is an affiliate of the Gurdjieff Foundation of New York.
+We are an affiliate of the Gurdjieff Foundation of New York.
 The Society is nonsectarian and nondenominational, and its membership is composed of individuals from a wide variety of personal, ethnic, and professional backgrounds.